Diffinitive/Diffinitive/Notes.md

  - [ ] Create a macro @lazy which replaces a binary op (+,-) by its lazy equivalent?
 Would be a neat way to indicate which evaluations are lazy without cluttering/confusing with special characters.
  - [ ] Specificera operatorer i TOML eller något liknande?
  H..
 H_gamma etc.)
+ - [ ] Dispatch in Lower() instead of the type Lower so `::Lower` instead of `::Type{Lower}` ???
+ 	Seems better unless there is some specific reason to use the type instead of the value.